AAARRRCCC/VideoToASCII2/README.md

 - `--mode`: Processing mode.
 Choose between `sequential` and `parallel`. `parallel` is the default and recommended for performance on multi-core systems. (default: `parallel`)
 - `--scale`: Scaling factor for the resolution of the rendered ASCII output video.
 A scale of 2 will result in an output video with dimensions twice the calculated ASCII width and height. (default: 1)
 - `--profile`: Include this flag to enable performance profiling during the conversion process.
 Profiling results will be printed to the console.
+- `--prep-bw`: Include this flag to preprocess the input video by converting it to black and white before the main conversion process.
+This can potentially improve performance by reducing the processing load in subsequent steps.

 ## Examples